fastverse/fastverse/README.md

   *Additional dependency*: Package *Rcpp* is imported by *collapse* and *fst*.

 ### Extending the *fastverse*
+In addition, users have the option (via the `fastverse_entend()` function) to freely attach extension packages offering more specific functionality.
 The *fastverse* can by extended by any R package, either just for the current session or permanently:

 <details>
   <summary><b><a style="cursor: pointer;">Click here to expand </a></b> </summary>